stephenott0205/lab1/README.md

 In the directory that you want your project files, clone this repository to your local machine using the following command:

-    $ git clone -b lab1 https://github.com/bechang/pppl-labs.git
+    $ git clone -b lab1 https://github.com/bechang/pppl-labs.git lab1

 In this document, the

     $

 simply stands for the shell prompt.

-The above command will create the directory `lab1`.
+The above command will create the directory `lab1` (based on the last argument).
 Change into that directory

     $ cd lab1